DBDoco/Hash-Table-Manipulation/README.md

 $ cd Hash-Table-Manipulation
 ```

-Compile with favorite C++ compiler and run the game from Release folder
+Compile with favorite C++ compiler and run the program from Release folder
 ```bash
 version x86 release
 ```